pierresamaha1998/Data-Challenge-EnergyConsumptionOfBuildings/README.md

 #### IV.
 Deliverables

 As part of this challenge, the client expects deliverables from us:
-The results obtained on the test data set submitted in csv format named name_of_your_group.csv with 4 columns in the following order: site_id, building_id, timestamp, meter_reading.
+The results obtained on the test data set submitted in csv format with 4 columns in the following order: site_id, building_id, timestamp, meter_reading.
 The test data set will be provided 1 hours before the end of the Data Challenge.
-A presentation of 7 min presenting your solution, its advantages, its feasibility to our client, with the format and content of the "business" presentation and its application in a professional context.
+A presentation of 7 min presenting our solution, its advantages, its feasibility to our client, with the format and content of the "business" presentation and its application in a professional context.